jackyzha0/quartz/content/notes/09-location-sensors-3.md

 - Buildings reflect and occlude satellite signals
 - Reducing precision of positioning in urban environments
 - Makes positioning impossible
+> [!INFO] Add a fourth satellite so we can find the clock bias
+> there are timer networks where you can get time from an atomic clock (still not accurate but better)

 Urban Canyon
 - Urban environment similar to a natural canyon